Textile Conservation FAQs

 Professional textile conservation is an investment in preserving the historical, cultural, and personal significance of your textile for future generations.
 Thoughtful, ethical treatment helps stabilize fragile materials, slow deterioration, and ensures your textile can be safely cared for well into the future.

-If you're local to Des Moines, Iowa or the surrounding area, I'll first meet with you to discuss your object in-person.
+If you're local to Des Moines, Iowa, or the surrounding area, Nickole will first meet with you to discuss your object.
 If you're outside of the area, we will meet via Zoom to discuss your options.

 Treatment work begins once your object is next in Nickole's conservation queue.
-At Heritage Textile Conservation, Nickole follows the American Institute for Conservation Ethical guidelines.
+At Heritage Textile Conservation, Nickole follows the American Institute for Conservation's ethical guidelines.

-When conservation treatment on your piece is complete, you'll be notified and receive an invoice for services.
+When treatment on your piece is complete, you'll be notified and receive an invoice for the remaining charges minus the deposit.
 Once payment is received, we will arrange pickup or shipment of your object.

 At Heritage Textile Conservation, Nickole collaborates with individuals and cultural institutions that have textiles they wish to preserve or conserve.